comictagger/metron_talker/README.md

 ## Work in progress

-Requires a version of Comic Tagger >=1.6.0a4
+Requires a version of Comic Tagger git@0f07fc3 (minimum)

+Some options will cause longer processing times, check help messages.

 ## Install